shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

 }
 ```

-Note: Use only fields, which you can access in the UI / Storefront.
+{% hint style="info" %} Use only fields, which you can access in the UI / Storefront.
 Keep in mind that all tests in the file may use the fixture.
-So keep an eye on compatibility.
-Plus, a little word on ID usage: Using ids may be easier for finding, but it isn't a proper way for testing in every case. t depends on your application.
-You need to be 100% sure that the id is persistant over all builds and won't change inbetween.
-At our case at Shopware, Ids on UUID basis tend to change installation to installation, so they are not suitable to be used as selector in your test.
+So keep an eye on compatibility. {% endhint %}

+A small note on ID usage: Using ids may be easier for finding elements, but it isn't a proper way for testing in every case - It depends on your application.
+You need to be 100% sure that the id is persistent and won't change between builds.
 Never use ids here if you cannot be 100% sure they will not change at all, e.g. in another build.

+{% hint style="info" %} At our case at Shopware, Ids on UUID basis tend to change from one installation to the next, so they are not always suitable to be used as selector in your test. {% endhint %}

-## API implementation
+### API implementation

 Analogue to the administration itself, the api access of the e2e test is based on [axios](https://www.npmjs.com/package/axios), a promise based HTTP client for the browser and node.js.

 Just like the administration, we use services to access Shopware's REST API.
-Therefore we use the ApiService to provide the basic methods for accessing the api.
+Therefore, we use the ApiService to provide the basic methods for accessing the api.
 Located in `e2e/cypress/support/service/api.service.js`, ApiService is shared between all repositories and acts as a basis for all your next steps of creating fixtures.
 That implies that the axios implementation of all important api methods can be found there.
 This service acts as an interface: Next to the basic functions like get, post etc the request method is specified here as well as some Shopware-related methods which have to be available in all repositories.

-Important: Cypress provides an own axios-based way to handle requests in its command `cy.request`.
+{% hint style="info" %} Cypress provides an own axios-based way to handle requests in its command `cy.request`.
 However, Cypress commands are not real promises, see [Commands are not Promises](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Not-Promises).
-As we aim to parallelize the promises to fetch test data, we use our own implementation instead.
+As we aim to parallelize the promises to fetch test data, we use our own implementation instead. {% endhint %}

-## Services and commands
+### Services and commands

 In order to get all test fixture data applied to our Shopware installation, we use services to send the API requests to find, create or update the data we need.
 To access these services conveniently, we provide custom commands, which we'll cover a bit later.
 Let's continue with the general things first.